 B. They support the community

 Small businesses have a real impact on their community by providing neighborhood jobs and recycling the money they earn back into the local economy.
-So, by spending your dollars at a mom and pop establishment, you can make real difference.
+So, by spending your dollars at a mom and pop establishment, you can make a real difference.

 C. They provide a unique experience